-Michigan-based Main Street Bank recently raised the rate on its Free Kasasa Cash Checking (Kasasa Cash) account to 3.00% APY on qualifying balances up to $30k.
-Qualifying balances over $30k earn 0.25% APY, with non-qualifying balances earning 0.05% APY.
+In mid-March, Michigan-based Main Street Bank lowered the rate and balance cap on its Free Kasasa Cash Checking (Kasasa Cash) account to 2.00% APY on qualifying balances up to $15k.
+Qualifying balances over $15k earn 0.25% APY (unchanged), with non-qualifying balances earning 0.05% APY.

 Main Street Bank’s Kasasa Cash account was added to the product line in 2015, with an initial 2.25% APY on qualifying balances up to $25k.
-The addition of 75 bps and the $5k balance cap increase in February are the first changes for the Kasasa Cash account in nearly four years.
+In February 2019, the rate was raised to 3.00% APY on qualifying balances up to $30k.
+As DA reader, DCXP, stated in a March 2020 Forum post,

 - Have at least 10 debit card purchases

-- Have at least one direct deposit, one ACH, or have one bill pay post and settle
+- Have at least one direct deposit, one ACH payment, or bill pay transaction

 - Be enrolled in and receive eStatement notices